acxz/pokescript/README.md

 ## Requirements
 The program itself is just a shell script that prints out custom color formatted text files.
-So as long as you have a POSIX compliant shell like dash, bash, zsh etc.
-As your shell the script should work.
+So as long as you have a POSIX compliant shell like dash, bash, zsh etc. as your shell and have coreutils (might not be present on your system if using MacOs.
+See installation instructions for MacOS for more details), the script should work.
 You will however need a terminal with true color support, which most modern terminals have.
 More on terminals and color support can be found in [this gist](https://gist.github.com/XVilka/8346728)